Pub/Sub at the edge with Fanout

 Authenticating

-To make the API calls to perform the publishing actions described in the section below, you'll need a Fastly API Token that has the global scope for your service.
+To make the API calls to perform publishing actions, you'll need a Fastly API Token that has the global scope for your service.

 3. WebSockets

-In one terminal window, make an HTTP request for /test/sse:
+In one terminal window, make an HTTP request for /test/stream:

 $ curl -i "https://some-funky-words.edgecompute.app/test/sse"